michaelbushe/cytoscape-angular/README.md

 # Cytoscape for Angular
 Angular component for [Cytoscape](https://cytoscape.org) graphs.
 See [demo].(https://cytoscape-angular.web.app)

-To use, first create an angular application with the [Angular CLI](https://github.com/angular/angular-cli)

-Then import the CytoscapeGraphModule and use a <cytoscape-graph> element in a template, see the demo code in projects/cytoscape-angular-demo/src/app/app.component.ts.
+To use, copy ./example-project and start coding.
 # For developing this lib...Local build
 #NOPE! npm run publish-lib
 npm run pre-publish